imaging-science-group-ntu/multimxrun/README.md

 ## CSV File Formatting
 When using a CSV file:
 * one simulation will be ran per-line of the CSV file, where the variable values in each line of the CSV file are read in and applied one simulation at a time.
-* The CSV file must consist of named column headers labelling the variables on the first row, this is in order for the script to determine which CSV file column corresponds to each variable in the simulated instrument.
+* The CSV file must consist of named column headers labelling the variables on the first row, this is in order for the script to determine parity between the simulation and CSV file, matching each CSV file column with each corresponding variable in the simulated instrument.
-* The CSV file must form a perfect grid, all CSV columns must be the same length with the same number of variables.
+* The CSV file contents must form a 'perfect grid' which matches the instrument file:
+  * Each individual column in the CSV file must correspond to a single variable named in the instrument file.
+  * All CSV columns must be the same length.
+  * All rows must have a value set for all variables.
 * The ```-t``` argument is automatically set to the number of lines in the CSV file and is no longer required to be specified.
 * ```filename``` is a required named column and can't be substitued for another name, although it can be supplimented by another name in addition for multiple output files for different monitors (for example).